“`

 International Perspectives: Do Other Nations Mandate Certification?

-Globally, there is an increasing trend toward certification in regions likely to get climatic fluctuations.
+Globally, there is an increasing trend toward certification in regions susceptible to climatic fluctuations.
 It appears we aren’t the sole enthusiasts for avoiding swamp-like attics.

-In the grand scheme, certification could metamorphose the market for solar-powered attic fans, similar to that time your cousin radically altered their Instagram account into a lucrative risk through avocado toast artistry.
+In the grand scheme, certification could metamorphose the market for solar-powered attic fans, similar to that time your cousin transformed their Instagram account into a lucrative risk through avocado toast artistry.
 It’s a small step for fans, but a striking leap for your home’s comfort.

 1. “Solar-Powered Attic Fans: The Unsung Heroes of Humidity, or Just Hot Air?”